Exclusive: 'Supergirl' star Mehcad Brooks promises he gets 'a very gracious exit' in season 5

 Supergirl season 5 will be a “bittersweet” one for Mehcad Brooks, the actor told EW during San Diego Comic-Con on Saturday.

-The new episodes, debuting later this year, will mark Brooks’ exit from the CW superhero series to go work on something he says is “really near and dear to my heart.”
-But, the exit, he promises, will be a gracious one for the character of James Olsen.
+The new episodes, debuting later this year, will mark Brooks’ departure from the CW superhero series to go work on something he says is “really near and dear to my heart.”
+But the exit, he promises, will be a gracious one for the character of James Olsen.

 “It’s a lot harder than I thought it would be, frankly,” Brooks said at EW’s Comic-Con studio.
 “These people [the cast] are my family and I love them, and it’s been four years of change and the exit’s really gracious.
 We worked out a really gracious exit and I’m really happy about that.”